aschombe/C-Script/docs/cst.md

 - '-c': Compile the code
 - Interpreting the code is the default behavior

-The file should have the extension `.rss`.
+The file should have the extension `.csf`.
 You can find some example files in the `examples` directory.